THOSE EARLY afternoon hours were magic.

 I danced next to big Dan craning over the crowd, and next to Joseph sucking in his cheeks in exultation.
 I danced with my hands in the air, yelling fuck yeah as the trance built to dizzying peaks.
 I danced and grinned at Sam and Jacob and Charley, Kathy and Sandra and all the rest.

 And still the rain came down.

 In those first hours it was unique and welcome, the air keen and lyrical in our lungs and tasting of damp botanical things.
 The day diffuse with a hidden sun’s light, clothes getting wetter, heavier, colder, clinging.
-Shoes wet and squelching, ground sodden but not saturated yet, and with every glance up as though peering through a skylocked sea.
+Shoes wet and squelching, ground sodden but not saturated yet, and with every glance up a skylocked sea.

-Smiles of beautiful women on their galaxy glide to parts unknown.
-Smiles of your fellow trancers as you contemplate the puddles and beginning mud.
-Smiles of your closest friends, arms wrapped around one another, pointing and shouting, having a laugh, slipping over, it all being some great cosmic joke.
+Smiles of beautiful gals on their galaxy glide to parts happy and unknown.
+Smiles of your fellow trancers as you contemplate the pools and developing mud.
+Smiles of your closest friends, arms wrapped around one another, pointing and shouting, laughing, slipping over, it all being some great cosmic joke.

 But as the first hours and first drugs burnt off, as people drifted away soaked and looking for shelter - and everything grew a little harder and a little colder - the rain didn't seem so welcome anymore and we wished for it to stop, if only for a while.

 This blog is a story.
 Each post picks up from the last.

 If you are new, start at the bottom with post 1 and then work your way up.

 Enjoying what you're reading?
 Please take the time to follow the blog, like and comment.